VALENCE-software/VALENCE/How-to-build-VALENCE.md

 Next, to build VALENCE itself, please edit the Makefile to reflect your choices for the following options:

-1.  parallel or sequential build (SEQUENTIAL=true or false)
+1.  parallel or sequential build (SEQUENTIAL=true or false) to help with building the parallel code please see  install-mpich.sh
 2.  compiler (COMPILER_VENDOR=INTEL, GNU, ...)
 3. SIMINT base path (SIMINT_BASE)
 4.  (optional) MPI library path (MPI_LIBRARY)